isophel/isophel/README.md

 Certified Python Dev and AWS Cloud Practioner
 --------------------

 I am so enthusiastic about Tech and I strive at becoming a good software engineer in the world of computing and business operations.
-I have diverse skills as far as software development is concerned in these fields mobile and web, website development, artificial intelligence, product development, and cloud A breakdown of my strength and capabilities
+I have diverse skills as far as software development is concerned in these fields mobile and web, website development, artificial intelligence, product development, and cloud

 ### Website Development, Digital Marketing, and Branding
 -Using content management systems for analytics, development, and website management using these tools (WordPress and Webflow ), with knowledge of most plugins required for website functionalities (Analytics, development, page builders, security, backup, eCommerce, and monetization)